tommyzakhoo/autoregressive-part-1/README.md

   <img src="https://raw.githubusercontent.com/tommyzakhoo/autoregressive/master/pvalues.png", height="300">
 </p>

 Above shows the p-values for each of the fitted coefficients, which have the [Student's t-distribution](https://en.wikipedia.org/wiki/Student%27s_t-distribution).

-The first three are p-values are tiny and statistically significant
+The first three are p-values are tiny and definitely statistically significant at very high levels of significance.
+For example, I would keep the first three coefficients and reject the rest, at the 99.99% significance level.
+If I did so, I would have pretty much recovered the model that the data was generated with!

 ## Summary and Final Thoughts

-I gave an introduction to time series analysis here by doing the following.
+In part 2, I will analyze two real world economics dataset with time series analysis.
+In this part, I did the following to give an introduction to time series analysis.

 -
 -